Insurance Leads FAQ

 Is this useful for call centers?

-Teams comparing workflow options can also review lead buying for call center operations to understand how faster-response teams may use shared flow, exclusive access, and alerts together.
+Teams comparing workflow options can also review lead buying for call center operations to understand how faster-response teams may use shared flow, exclusive access, alerts, and repeat buying tools together.

 Do I need to subscribe before using the marketplace?